 2. Deciding on my direction, thinking stops here!

 The goal is to transition from a great idea that feels good into action as quickly as possible.
 TRUST your instinct, trust yourself and ALWAYS keep your values in check!
 Focus on making decisions and taking action.
 If you find this difficult, take some time to build a stronger foundation in your values and a better understanding of yourself.
 Focusing on personal development helps build a strong confidence and with a strong confidence comes certainty and strong instincts.
 A few things you could focus on to really build a strong set of roots for yourself.

 #1.
 Educate your expectations:

 - Who do you expect yourself to be? – What will you allow in your life and what will you not allow?

 #2.
 Core Values:

-- Personal Importance of family? – Personal Importance of good behaviors? – Personal Importance of expectations for quality of life? (living circumstances?, health?, happiness?, hobbies?, daily activities? daily routines?) – Personal importance of spirituality? – Personal importance of financial stability? – What does success mean to you?
+- Personal Importance of family? – Personal Importance of good behaviours? – Personal Importance of expectations for quality of life? (living circumstances? health? happiness? hobbies? daily activities? daily routines?) – Personal importance of spirituality? – Personal importance of financial stability? – What does success mean to you?
 (Define success for yourself)

 #3.
 What’s your vision and purpose?
 Create a visual picture of your future:

 - who will you become? – what will you accomplish? – when will this happen? (aim for the distant future 5 -10 years) – where will you be? – how will you feel and how others around you will feel around you? – how will you make this happen?
 (Always have a strategy)

 Take a minute to answer all the questions above and write your answers!